Julian

 An Evo customer admires the view Spanish Banks, Vancouver

-These subscription-based services allow members to rent cars by the hour simply by scanning the car’s windshield using an app and then driving away!
+In addition to the traditional car rental organizations, YVR offers a number of car share options.
+These services allow members to rent cars by the hour by scanning the car’s windshield using an app and then driving away.

-YVR is serviced by two main car-share providers:
+YVR is serviced by three car-share providers:

 Vancouver Airport Hotel Shuttle